sabrinacamp2/Non-Terra-GCP/Introduction to GCP VMs and using Terra notebook environments.md

+# Introduction to GCP VMs and using Terra notebook environments

 Recently in the lab, our two main avenues for performing primarily notebook-based analyses with high compute resources have either stopped being maintained (broad server) or come with a lot of headaches (Terra).